 INTRODUCTION

-On the border with Germany, the ownership of this land has been greatly in the past.
-The change of nationality has given the region a cultured mix of Latin and Germanic influences.
+On the border with Germany, this land has been greatly disputed over ownership in the past.
+This change of nationality has given the region a cultured mix of Latin and Germanic influences.
 It is a quaint place known for its wine routes.

 HISTORY

-After the fall of the Roman Empire this area was acquired by the Allemans until they were driven out by the Franks.
+After the fall of the Roman Empire, this area was acquired by the Allemans until they were driven out by the Franks.
 The 12th and 13th centuries were considered the golden age of Alsace as it prospered under the Hohenstaufen Emperor.
-This was a period of urbanization and sophistication, as well the rise of a wealthy merchant class.
+This was a period of urbanization and sophistication as well as a rise of a wealthy merchant class.

 ATTRACTIONS